Howard Hampton

 Howard George Hampton ECO (born May 17, 1952) is a politician who was a member of Provincial Parliament for the province of Ontario.
 He served in the Legislative Assembly of Ontario, Canada, from 1987 to 1999 in the electoral district of Rainy River, and from 1999 to 2011 in the redistributed electoral district of Kenora—Rainy River.
 A member of the Ontario New Democratic Party, he was also the party's leader from 1996 to 2009.
 Hampton retired from the legislature at the 2011 Ontario provincial election and subsequently joined Fasken Martineau DuMoulin LLP as a member of the law firm's corporate social responsibility and aboriginal affairs groups.

 His wife, Shelley Martel, was also an MPP until 2007, representing Nickel Belt.

 Early life, education, and early career

-Hampton was born in Fort Frances, Ontario to a blue collar family, George (April 17, 1928 - January 2, 2006) and Elsie (b.
-November 8, 1931) Hampton.
+Hampton was born in Fort Frances, Ontario to a blue collar family, George (April 17, 1928 - January 2, 2006) and Elsie (November 8, 1931 - April 18, 2016) Hampton.
 He was a good student, but also athletically gifted and politically active.
 He first joined the NDP when he was a teenager.

 Hampton took an undergraduate degree in philosophy and religion from Dartmouth College in New Hampshire, where he played varsity hockey for the school's Division I NCAA ice hockey team.
 He later obtained a degree in education from the University of Toronto and a law degree from the University of Ottawa.
 He worked as a lawyer for the Canadian Labour Congress, and for the provincial NDP government of Allan Blakeney in Saskatchewan.